Emir (film): Production

-Emir was mostly shot at Morocco as setting up shooting locations in United Arab Emirates is more restricted.
+Emir was mostly shot at Morocco as setting up shooting locations in the United Arab Emirates is more restricted.

 Reception

 John Iremil Teodro of GMA Network describes Emir as a badly edited, badly written, poorly directed and boring film.
 On the other hand, Fidel Antonio Medel of the Philippine Entertainment Portal describes the film as having overwhelming craftmanship and pointed out the attention given to the film's designs, costumes, makeup, art direction and cinematography.

 Awards

 Emir won ten awards from the 8th Golden Screen Awards.
 This includes Best Director and Best Motion Picture-Musical or Comedy.